-The School of Nursing offers a graduate curriculum leading to the Master of Science degree in nursing.
-The graduate program requires a minimum of 36 units.
-The program is designed for either full- or part-time study.
+The School of Nursing offers a graduate curriculum leading to the Master of Science (MS) degree in Nursing.
+This degree is available to qualified applicants who desire advanced professional roles in nursing.
+The graduate program requires a minimum of 36 units and is designed for either full-time or part-time study.

 - Nursing Leadership in Health Care Systems

 Graduates of the nursing program are prepared for advanced professional roles as nurse clinicians, researchers, educators, and leaders in global healthcare.

 NOTE: All arrangements for clinical experiences and preceptors are made by the School of Nursing.